WE DO NOT provide letters for housing, FMLA, Short/Long Term Disability

 6. THIS AUTHORIZATION DOES NOT AUTHORIZE YOU TO DISCUSS MY HEALTH INFORMATION OR MEDICAL CARE WITH ANYONE OTHER THAN THE ATTORNEY OR GOVERNMENTAL AGENCY SPECIFIED IN ITEM 9 (b

 Authorization to Discuss Health Information

-By initialing hereInitials* I authorize Name of individual health care provider * to discuss my health information with my attorney, or governmental agency, listed here: Name of the person, attorney, law firm or governmental agency name*
+By initialing hereInitials* I authorize Mindful Care* to discuss my health information with my attorney, or governmental agency, listed here: Whomever is listed in #8 (request recipient)*

 Instructions for the Use of the HIPAA-compliant Authorization Form to Release Health Information Needed for Litigation